wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products, design, and connection FOLDERS IN YOUR PLUGIN.

+= 1.2.1 =
+* Bug Fix - correction for users that require FTP.
+Should allow for backup, install, and other plugin updates.
+* Admin Upgrades and Improvements.
+* Upgraded Realex Payment Gateway - Now leverage 3D Secure, choose to only accept payments to prevent charge-backs, and require a minimum acceptable TSS level.
+* Upgraded validation for javascript (US Customers Only) - Phone and Visa upgrades.
+* Added Realex Redirect to third party payment gateway.
 = 1.2.0 =
 * New Release!
 We are now integrated with Quickbooks!
 Download and install the plugin extension from www.wpeasycart.com to begin automatically exporting your sale, customer, and product data to Quickbooks.
 * Improved PayPal Standard, now automatically forwarding to PayPal for payment.